 Herbert Hoover declared this land a National Monument on March 1st, 1933.
-Here is the historic document showing that very declaration.
-To learn more about our history and establishment click here
+Here is the historic document showing that very declaration (left).
+Learn more about our history and establishment.

 Saguaro Cactus State ParkBy 1930 the ill-fated Papago Saguaro National Monument was no more and the area was turned over to the state.
 The National Park Service was now in search of a new monument for the protection of the Sonoran Desert ecosystem.
 Local Tucson conservationists and scientists, such as U. of A. President Homer Shantz, were already looking to preserve a portion of unspoiled Sonoran desert along with its iconic saguaro cacti.
 In 1928-29, one priority of the Tucson Natural History Society was the preservation of the locally known Tanque Verde Cactus Forest.
 The forest occupied over a dozen square miles on the bajada at the foot of the Rincon Mountains.
 By 1930 University of Arizona President Homer Shantz felt the time had come to push the agenda through the private avenues of land purchase.
 By August 1931 the University had an investment of twenty one thousand dollars and had a lease on four and three-quarter sections.
 By 1935 The University either owned or leased from the State of Arizona 10.5 sections (6,560 acres) of land in the Cactus Forest of the newly established Saguaro National Monument.
 At that time the monument was a tapestry of federal, state and private land.